rules-of-discourse/dsc-compendium-of-fallacies/README.md

 # dsc-compendium-of-fallacies
-Epub Source for the Discursive Compendium of Fallacies
+Source Documents for the Discursive Compendium of Fallacies